 The Bachelor of Arts (4-year) provides students with a broad, flexible education that allows them to develop, understand, and disseminate knowledge, to think critically, and to build on these abilities.
 In addition, the four-year degree fully prepares students for most graduate programs.
-Graduates of the Bachelor of Arts (4-year) with a Major are expected to have gained sufficient analytical and critical thinking skills to be able to engage in independent research in their chosen major Athabassa University dass not offer
+Graduates of the Bachelor of Arts (4-year) with a Major are expected to have gained sufficient analytical and critical thinking skills to be able to engage in independent research in their chosen major.
+Athabasca University does not offer an Honours BA.

-Students enrolled in the Bachelor of Arts (3-year) program who wish to transfer to the Bachelor of Arts (4-year) program must complete a new Undergraduate General Application Form.
+Students enrolled in the Bachelor of Arts (3year) program who wish to transfer to the Bachelor of Arts (4-year) program must complete a new Undergraduate General Application Form.
 Previous education will be reassessed and students will be notified of the results.